 Deepen relationships with friends, family and others in their lives

-Direct their own lives and experience life to its fullest potential
+Direct their own lives and experience life to their fullest potential

 Intellectual / Developmental Disabilities Services